 See my guide on how to use an Instant Pot.

 Classic stuffed peppers are a comforting meal that the whole family will love.
-The hearty and flavorful filling is stuffed into fresh bell peppers, topped with cheese and baked.
-The result is a complete meal with protein, whole grains and veggies.
+The hearty and flavorful filling is stuffed into fresh bell peppers, topped with cheese and baked until hot and bubbly.
+With meat, rice and veggies, stuffed peppers can be a meal on their own or you can serve a salad or garlic bread on the side.

-You can use any color of bell peppers that you like in this stuffed pepper recipe.
-I like to use a mixture of colors so that everyone at the table can choose their favorite!
+• Bell Peppers: Use any color of bell peppers that you like in this stuffed pepper recipe.
+I like to use a mixture of colors so that everyone at the table can choose their favorite.

 This easy stuffed peppers recipe requires just a few simple steps.

-2. Prep your bell peppers.
+Prep the bell peppers.
 Use a knife to cut the tops off of the peppers.
-Using your fingers, remove any membranes and shake out the seeds.
+Use your fingers or a small knife to remove any membranes and shake out the seeds.

-4. Add the garlic, diced tomatoes, tomato sauce and the seasonings to the skillet.
-Simmer for 5 minutes, just to get the flavors combining.
-Stir in the rice and cheese.
+Make the stuffed pepper filling.
+Sauté the onion in olive oil, then add the ground beef and cook until browned.
+Add the garlic, diced tomatoes, tomato sauce and the seasonings to the skillet.
+Simmer for 5 minutes, just to get the flavors blending together.
+Stir in the cooked rice and half of the cheese.

-5. Spoon the filling into the bell peppers, top with more cheese and bake.
+Spoon the filling into the bell peppers, then top with more cheese.

 Do you need to pre-cook peppers for stuffed bell peppers?
 No, the peppers will cook and soften enough as they bake with the filling in the oven.
 There is no need to partially cook your bell peppers before stuffing them.